Dwayne Whylly: Club career

 He played for St. Georges School in Rhode Island before teaming up at Yale in 2004.
 In 2006, he played for Albany Admirals in the USL Premier Development League.

 International career

 He played for the Bahamas national youth and U-23 teams.

 Whylly made his debut for the senior Bahamas in a March 2004 World Cup qualification match against Dominica, aged 17.
 He had earned 14 caps by January 2018, six of them in World Cup qualification games.

 Personal life

-Whylly works as an associatie for a Finance and Legal firm in Nassau.
+Whylly works as an associate for a Finance and Legal firm in Nassau.